Graham · Cairngorms

 - Creagan a' Chaise is rated 4/5 (challenging) on the OutdoorSCOT scale.
 The standard route covers about 13km with 592m of ascent and takes most walkers 4-6 hours.
 Terrain: Heather and grouse moor for the lower slopes, then short bilberry and grass.

-- Where do I park for Creagan a' Chaise?
+- Where should I park to climb Creagan a' Chaise?

-- Standard parking is at NJ092174 near Inverness.
+- Standard parking is at NJ092174.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-- When is the best time to climb Creagan a' Chaise?
+- When should I climb Creagan a' Chaise?

 - The standard good-weather months for Creagan a' Chaise are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.